KoptevAnton/flower-studio/README.md

 My responsibilities included ensuring that the adaptive layout and animations operated seamlessly, particularly on mobile devices, and providing support to my colleagues when they faced challenges.

-1. Project Overview: We worked on a web development for a flower studio called "Anemone," employing modern tools like Vite for development and building.
+1. Project Overview:
+    We worked on a web development for a flower studio called "Anemone," employing modern tools like Vite for development and building.

-2. Frontend Technologies: The project utilized HTML5, CSS, and JavaScript.
+2. Frontend Technologies:
+    The project utilized HTML5, CSS, and JavaScript.

-3. Development Environment: Development was carried out using Visual Studio Code, with Vite for development and build processes.
+3. Project Organization:
-4. Project Organization: We maintained a clear folder structure, segregating CSS into components, layout, and utils, and JavaScript into separate files for distinct functionalities.
+    We maintained a clear folder structure, segregating CSS into components, layout, and utils, and JavaScript into separate files for distinct functionalities.

+4. Responsive Design:
-5. Responsive Design: The website was designed to be responsive (supporting various screen sizes, including those as small as 320px).
+    The website was designed to be responsive (supporting various screen sizes, including those as small as 320px).

-6. SEO and Accessibility: We ensured a clear website structure for SEO, employing semantic HTML for accessibility purposes.
+5. SEO and Accessibility:
+    We ensured a clear website structure for SEO, employing semantic HTML for accessibility purposes.

+6. User Interface:
-7. User Interface: The design was contemporary and clean, emphasizing imagery, clear navigation, and prominent call-to-action buttons.
+    The design was contemporary and clean, emphasizing imagery, clear navigation, and prominent call-to-action buttons.

+7. E-commerce Functionality:
-8. E-commerce Functionality: The site featured a store section with product listings and pricing, with a well-defined ordering process outlined in the Delivery section.
+    The site featured a store section with product listings and pricing, with a well-defined ordering process outlined in the Delivery section.

+8. Project Management:
-9. Project Management: The project was a collaborative effort, utilizing GitHub within a Scrum Agile for organization and teamwork.
+    The project was a collaborative effort, utilizing GitHub within a Scrum Agile for organization and teamwork.

+9. Code Quality:
-10. Code Quality: We employed Prettier for consistent code formatting.
+    We employed Prettier for consistent code formatting.

 •   In conclusion, this project exemplifies best practices in modern web development, emphasizing performance, maintainability,and user experience.
 The effective collaboration and project management were facilitated by our